VUEngine/vuengine.github.io/documentation/basics/settings.md

 - **User settings** - Settings that apply globally to any instance of VUEngine Studio you open.
 - **Workspace settings** - Settings stored inside your workspace and only apply when the workspace is opened.

 VUEngine Studio stores setting values in a settings JSON file.
-You can change settings values either by editing the settings JSON file or by using the <a href="#settings-editor">Settings editor</a>, which provides a graphical interface to manage settings.
+You can change settings values either by editing the settings JSON file or by using the [Settings editor](#settings-editor), which provides a graphical interface to manage settings.

 ## User settings